 ACTFL Level Descriptions

-You will receive a rating on each of the tests that you take.
+Reading, listening, writing, and speaking abilities are rated on a scale from Novice to Distinguished.
 These ratings have been determined by the American Council on the Teaching of Foreign Languages (ACTFL).
-The pyramid and descriptions below show the range of possible ACTFL ratings that you might receive.
+The inverted pyramid and descriptions show the range of possible ACTFL ratings that you might receive, based on the ACTFL Proficiency Guidelines (2024).

 Novice (Low, Mid, High)